AlexARNcode/music-band-manager/README.md

 it is using Docker containers through "Sail" (from Laravel)

-Also, it has a CI configured to check the Backend code.
+Also, it has a CI configured:
+- Backend coding style check
+- Frontend coding style check

 <hr />